Labs & Research

 Our TIGER OPTICS™ CRDS gas analyzer, Prismatic™ 3, is ideally suited for fuel-cell hydrogen purity monitoring throughout the entire hydrogen supply chain—from production to transportation and storage to the fueling station.
 This compact CRDS gas analyzer offers simultaneous detection of H2O, CO, CO2 and CH4 from parts-per-billion to parts-per-million levels to ensure purity requirements in line with SAE J2719 and ISO 14687:2019.

 Materials that are analyzed using the Laser Ablation application include those among the following industries: Semiconductor, Aerospace, Nanomaterials, Biomedical, and Nuclear.
 To perform surface analysis, surface cleaning, and the removal and redistribution of specific materials, deposition and Carbon Nanotube production, researchers rely on the application of Laser Ablation.
-Laboratory scientists depend on our MAX System Mass Spectrometers for most of these applications.
+Laboratory scientists depend on our EXTREL™ MAX System Mass Spectrometers for most of these applications.
 Coupled with high performance and high speed, these detection systems also provide high sensitivity and high abundance sensitivity to monitor low level components in a high background.

-We also offer Plasma Analysis/Molecular Beam Systems that gives our the ability to monitor higher pressure applications.
+We also offer Plasma Analysis/Molecular Beam Systems that gives it the ability to monitor higher pressure applications.
 Various mass range options allow the user to measure all parameters necessary, from measurements of atomic hydrogen levels to Carbon Nanotubes.

 Analysts use Outgassing Studies to determine the chemical and physical properties of materials that are under various temperature and pressure conditions.
 Outgassing research analyzes materials used in the production of aerospace and semiconductor devices.
 This application is also well-suited to analyze devices such as medical/surgical equipment, automotive parts and high precision ceramics, where high quality results are critical for successful research studies.